Last updated on December 10th, 2021

 4. Explore Sleek Seating Options

 Mid-century modern decor calls for sleek seating options.
-For example, the designer here, has used moulded plastic shell chair with hairpin legs in the kitchen.
+For example, the designer here has used molded plastic shell chairs with hairpin legs in the kitchen.
 The chair accentuates the hardwood flooring of the area and blends well with the overall decor of the room.

 5. Blend it With Traditional Furniture